D2R-Reimagined/wiki-content/Items/QualityUpgrading.md

 # Upgrading the Quality of your Armor or Weapon

-I would like to showcase the importance of the quality on items in this game, review some ways you can upgrade these with cube recipes and cover the main scenarios where upgrading armor or weapons can result in a significantly stronger player or mercenary.
+I would like to showcase the importance of the quality of items in this game, review some ways you can upgrade these with reimagined cube recipes and cover the main scenarios where upgrading armor or weapons can result in a significantly stronger player or mercenary character.
 Finally at the very bottom of this page I wanted to share some pictures of the upgrade results so you can see the difference with a few weapons along with a piece of armor.
+If you've found an Orb of Conversion and want to try your luck getting a specific unique armor or weapon then you've come to the right place.

-**WARNING:** *Take special note of the level, strength & dexterity requirements as they will increase when you upgrade them!
-Upgrading a weapon while you're leveling is a great idea if you have two identical weapons, so if the level requirements are too high you can continue with your non-upgraded weapon.*
+**WARNING:** *Be aware the level, strength & dexterity requirements of items often will increase when you upgrade them using the recipes to go from [N] to [X] OR [X] to [E]!
+Upgrading a weapon while you're leveling is a fantastic idea if you have two identical weapons, so if the level requirements end up being too high you can continue with your non-upgraded weapon.*

 ## Quality types explained
 [N] = Normal